Hungry Healthy Happy

 • Put 100 g Rice in a pan with boiling water and simmer for 15 minutes until cooked.

-• Make the salsa by adding 15 Cherry tomatoes, 1 Jalapeños, 0.25 Red onion, 1 pinch Sea salt and black pepper, juice of 0.5 Lime and 25 g Fresh coriander (cilantro) to a bowl and mix well.
+• Make the salsa by adding 15 Cherry tomatoes, 1 Jalapeños, 0.25 Red onion, 1 pinch Sea salt and ground black pepper, juice of 0.5 Lime and 25 g Fresh coriander (cilantro) to a bowl and mix well.

 • In a bowl, mix together 200 g Black beans, 100 g Sweetcorn 0.5 teaspoon Paprika, 0.5 teaspoon Cumin, 0.5 teaspoon Cayenne pepper, and 0.5 teaspoon Ground coriander.
 Heat a little oil in a pan and add the bean mixture.
 Gently cook for 3-4 minutes.

-• Make the guacamole by mashing 1 Avocado in a bowl and then stirring in 25 g Fresh coriander (cilantro), 1 pinch Sea salt and black pepper and juice of 1 Lime.
+• Make the guacamole by mashing 1 Avocado in a bowl and then stirring in 25 g Fresh coriander (cilantro), 1 pinch Sea salt and ground black pepper and juice of 1 Lime.

 • Drain the rice and then stir in 25 g Fresh coriander (cilantro) and juice of 1 Lime.

-• Build the burrito bowl up by dividing 2 head Romain lettuce between 2 bowls and then adding some rice, bean/sweetcorn mixture, salsa and guacamole.
+• Build the burrito bowl up by dividing 2 head Romaine lettuce between 2 bowls and then adding some rice, bean/sweetcorn mixture, salsa and guacamole.
 Finally, sprinkle over some chopped 1 Red bell pepper.

 • Instead of using romaine lettuce, why not try some other greens like spinach or kale for a nutritional boost?